Sustainability in raw material extraction

 In Germany, federal legislation stipulates that extractive companies must conduct recultivation measures.
 These usually include measures which are still necessary after closure of the mine concerned, such as measures for the rehabilitation of the mine area and recultivation measures.

-Provisions are set aside for these financial obligations under accounting rules.
+Provisions are set aside by the companies for these financial obligations under accounting rules.
 The amount of the provisions to be set aside is based on the requisite amount calculated according to reasonable and prudent business judgement to meet financial obligations.
 When assessing provisions, future cost increases must be taken into consideration.
 The expected dates of fulfilment are dependent on the remaining economic useful life of the extraction sites in question.
 The obligations of some companies extend far beyond the year 2050.
 Long-term provisions with a residual maturity of more than one year are discounted according to the average market interest rate appropriate for the residual maturity and calculated by the German Bundesbank in accordance with a legislative decree and announced each month.
 Provisions are shown on the liabilities side of the balance sheet in the annual financial statements of the extractive sector companies.
 They are imperatively examined by auditors as part of the audit review from a legally determined company size.
 The appropriateness of provisions is audited by the tax authorities regarding tax issues.

 Implementation securities